palkan/action_policy/docs/testing.md

 # Testing

 Authorization is one of the crucial parts of your application.
-Hence it should be thoroughly tested (that's the place where 100% coverage makes sense).
+Hence, it should be thoroughly tested (that is the place where 100% coverage makes sense).

 When you use policies for authorization, it is possible to split testing into two parts:
-- Test that **the required authorization is performed** within your authorization layer (controller, channel, etc.)
+- Test that **the required authorization is performed** within your authorization layer (controller, channel, etc.);
-- Test policy class itself.
+- Test the policy class itself.

 ## Testing authorization